How To Make Paper Lanterns F-A-S-T:

 From Stuff You Have At Home

-How to make paper lanterns the chic, cheap & easy way: Learn how to make a lantern - includes a dozen (or so) paper lantern craft ideas for mantels, windowsills and side tables.
-[Use only with electric tea lights or votives!]
+How to make paper lanterns the chic, cheap & easy way: 10 quick paper lantern craft ideas for mantels, windowsills and side tables.
+(Use only with electric tea lights or votives!)

 how to make paper lanterns